IRS Form 6251 Instructions

 • Held more than 5 years

 If this is the case, multiply the excluded gain by 7%.
-This will be in Form 8949, column (g).
+This will be in IRS Form 8949, column (g).
 Enter this result in Line 2h as a positive number.

 Line 2i: Incentive stock options

-For regular tax purposes, the exercise of incentive stock options (ISO) in accordance with Section 422(b) has no tax impact.
+For regular tax purposes, the exercise of incentive incentive stock options (ISO) in accordance with Section 422(b) has no tax impact.
 Under AMT rules, it does.
 Generally, you must include the difference, if any, of:

 • The fair market value of the stock acquired through exercise of the option (determined without regard to any lapse restriction) when your rights in the acquired stock first become transferable or when these rights are no longer subject to a substantial risk of forfeiture; AND

-If you received IRS Form 3921-Exercise of an Incentive Stock Option Under Section 422(b), you might be able to use those numbers to calculate your adjustment.
+If you received IRS Form 3921, Exercise of an Incentive Stock Option Under Section 422(b), you might be able to use those numbers to calculate your adjustment.

 As a general rule, if you exercise an ISO and sell the underlying stock in the same year, there should be no difference between the AMT treatment and regular tax treatment of those transactions.